oofdaooffin/Digital-Cloud/README.md

 ### How to get the bot running:
 After you cloned the Repository and Runned the node.js commands:
-Edit auth.js's Token to match Your Discord Bot Token.
+Edit auth.js's token field to match your discord bot token.

 ### Credits:
 Digitaltrends: [VISIT THE TUTORIAL](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/)